Hilal-Anwar/Calculator/README.md

 # This is the scientific mode of calculator

-This can solve for tigonomatric function,log functions,inverse function.
+This can solve for trigonometric function, log functions, inverse function.
 It can also convert radian to degree.

 Example :1